Rocker bottom shoe

-The construction of most varieties of rocker sole shoes mean that the wearer's body weight is shifted behind the ankle and the wearer is required to do more work than would be required in flat-soled shoe to find their center of gravity and remain balanced.
-In the 2000s, a heel-to-toe rocker sole shoe for the sports footwear market was popularized by brands such as MBT, Shape-Ups by Skechers, and EasyTone.
+The construction of most varieties of rocker sole shoes means that the wearer's body weight is shifted behind the ankle, and the wearer is required to do more work than would be required in flat-soled shoes to find their center of gravity and remain balanced.
+In the 2000s, a heel-to-toe rocker sole shoe for the sports footwear market was popularized by brands such as MBT, Shape-Ups by Skechers, and Reebok EasyTone.

 History

 Rocker sole shoes have been referenced in publications as early as 1990.
 Branded generic rocker sole shoes were popularized for the mass market in the late 1990s and 2000s by the Swiss Masai company as Masai Barefoot Technology or MBT.
-According to Swiss Masai, the market concept originated with engineer and former athlete Karl Müller who intended they would "simulate the challenge of walking barefoot on soft earth".
+According to Swiss Masai, the market concept originated with engineer and former athlete Karl Müller, who intended they would "simulate the challenge of walking barefoot on soft earth".
 Various other sports footwear companies followed suit with their own branded versions of the heel-to-toe rocker targeted at the exercise equipment market.
 A news report estimated that 200,000 pairs of modern heel-to-toe rocker sole shoes were sold in the US in 2005.